 Testing your ketone level by urine is something almost all of us do when we first start a ketogenic diet!
 I remember how excited I was to see the strips get darker and darker.
 But then… something strange happened… the strips got lighter again.

 Later I learned that urine strips measure what is exiting your body.
 In the beginning, your body dumps a lot out…and once you become adapted and your body figures out what to do…it starts using them!
 It's not that you are doing anything wrong, but that your body is becoming more efficient.

 Therefore, I recommend you skip these completely.
 If you have some, have fun with them but don't use them over the long term.

 Now let's discuss testing your blood sugar…

 Get A Glucometer

 Invest in a glucometer that has 50-100 test strips.
-You'll want to test your blood sugar 2-3 times per day off and on during your first month on Keto.
-Then, you'll continue to test your blood sugar as it is the best measure of your progress.
+You'll want to test your blood sugar 203 times per day during your first month on keto.
+Then, you can continue to test when you try a new food or ingredient to see what the affect is on your blood sugar.